-Simply because downloading involves making copies of the content.
+Simply because downloading involves making copies of the copyrighted content.

-Without the reproduction and distribution rights from the copyright holder, this is infringement.
+Without the reproduction and distribution rights from the copyright holder, this constitutes infringement.

 Rather than take this hard route, podcast creators commission original music from musicians and get all the permissions from the artist.

-Some sites offer music that’s legal for podcasts (podsafe music).
+Some music sites offer music that’s legal for podcasts (podsafe music).

-However, this will be independent music, not the mainstream or “hits” on the radio.
+However, this will be independent music, and not the mainstream or “hits” played on the radio.

-Radio stations adhere to format clocks or schedules, where program elements such as music, news or weather are allocated fixed time slots.
+Radio stations adhere to format clocks or schedules, where program elements such as music, news, or weather are allotted fixed time slots.